wavemotion-dave/SugarDS/readme.md

 -----------------------
 * Emulates CPC 464 (64K) and CPC 6128 (128K) with 512K of extended RAM available.
 * Loads .SNA and .DSK files up to 1024K total length (single and double sided).
-* Plus2CPC Cartridge Support to load .CPR files up to 512K (note, this is not a plus/GX4000 emulator but will handle cart files provided they don't require plus-featuers).
+* Plus2CPC Cartridge Support to load .CPR files up to 512K (note, this is not a plus/GX4000 emulator but will handle cart files provided they don't require plus-features).
 * Partial Dandanator Cartridge Support - Enough for Sword of Ianna and Los Amores de Brunilda.
-Rename files to .dan to load.
+Rename files to .dan to load into the emulator properly.
 * Emulates CRTC Type 0 roughly - with provisions to handle split screen, rupture, smooth vertical scroll and a reasonable facsimile of smooth horizontal scroll.
 * Full button mapping - supporting all 3 possible joystick buttons of the Amstrad as well as mapping buttons to keyboard keys.
 * Full touch-screen Amstrad keyboard styled after the colorful CPC 464.